Students and graduates

 There are three components to becoming a barrister, all of which are covered by one of four routes.
-There is comprehensive advice and guidance in our ‘Becoming a Barrister’ brochure.
+Read comprehensive advice and guidance in our ‘Becoming a Barrister’ [PDF] brochure.

 The first stage of training for the Bar is the academic component, which will remain a law degree or a non-law degree combined with the Graduate Diploma in Law (GDL).

 The second stage of training is the vocational component, which trains you in the specific skills you need to become a barrister.
 This has traditionally taken the form of the Bar Professional Training Course (BPTC), but there will be several changes taking place next year.
 From September 2020, the Bar Standards Board will permit training providers to offer four new routes to become a barrister, details of which are outlined below.
-Many of these providers Please note that it is unlikely that all of these will be available from 2020, or even from 2021, though there is a list below under 'Current Training Providers' of those who have been authorised so far for 2020.
+Please note that it is unlikely that all of these will be available from 2021, though there is a list below under 'Current Training Providers' of those who have been authorised so far.

 Authorised providers